top of page

 We Help Your Pets Relax

 During her years at veterinary school, Dr. Dudzic was one of only two graduates that was given the opportunity to travel to the Ontario Veterinary College to complete an externship with Dr. Leuscher, a board-certified veterinary specialist.
 She has completed two intensive training modules at the Veterinary Post Graduate Institute in Florida with Dr. Karen Overral, Dr. Kersti Seksel, Dr. Jacqui Nielsen, and Dr. Vint Virga.
-Eva has also studied behavioral issues in Australia with Dr. Seksel.
+Eva has also studied behavioral issues in Australia with Dr. Seksel, all of whom are board cerified with the American College of Veterinary Behaviorists and specialist in the field.

 When To Consider Behavioral Consultations